3 Steps To Your Best Summer Yet!

 Here are 3 Steps to Creating Your Best Summer Yet:

 1. Get clear about what you want.

-In a notebook write down your ideal outcome.
-Pretend it’s now September and you’re reflecting back on your brilliant summer.
-Try writing it like a journal entry, describing what you did, how your family connected, how your kids behaved.
+Use the My Dream Summer worksheet and write down your ideal outcome.
 Get a really clear vision in your mind of the ideal summer you’d like to create.